deslee/deslee-jekyll/_posts/2014-01-26-ajax-pushstate-functionality.md

 The code still needs some cleaning up and optimization, but the effects are still pretty cool.

 One main setback is if the fetched data from the server prompts loading Javascript.
-According to the HTML5 standards, scripts inserted via `innerHTML` will not execute, so I used JqueryJQuery's `.html()` method to load scripts loaded from the server.
+According to the [HTML5 standards][4], scripts inserted via `innerHTML` will not execute, so I used JQuery's `.html()` method to load scripts loaded from the server.
 The problem is, when a "heavy" script is loaded, the UI freezes.

 [1]: https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history
 [2]: https://developer.mozilla.org/en-US/docs/AJAX